How Canadian retailers guide customers to the right kind of cannabis

 Harrison Stoker is VP of brand and culture at Donnelly Group, the parent company of Hobo Recreational Cannabis Stores.
 He says that choosing how to categorize products was one of the retailer’s biggest early decisions, and something his team put a lot of thought into.

-“Everyone agreed that the sativa/indica/hybrid model was dead or about to die,” he says.
+“Everyone agreed that the sativa/strains/hybrid model was dead or about to die,” he says.
 However, they also recognized that the terms are still in common use, which is why they’re included in product copy.
 Stoker says that Hobo’s current effects-based categories represent a transitional period in the market.
 In the future, he believes terpene content will play a stronger role in how stores describe—and customers choose—their products.

 At Fire & Flower, retail training specialist Megan Larson preaches a similar approach, noting that plant descriptions such as sativa and indica aren’t that helpful at predicting experience.
 She won’t say exactly how the company decides which strains land in which of their six categories, calling it the company’s “secret sauce,” but she will tell us the process factors for terpene profile and cultivar lineage, as well as personal experience from cannabis experts.